Collaboration & Workflows

 Commenting

 To make internal comments on a content item, you can use the comment section in the content item sidebar.
 You can notify other users by mentioning them in your comment.
-This can be useful when he needs to review your content item first.
-To send a notification, type @ and the first part of the name to mention your co-worker.
-Click 'Add comment' to add your note to the content item.
+This can be useful when they need to review your content item first.

 commenting